 But due to his self-doubt, the Bodhisatta told them to go speak to his mother, who he said kept the five virtues without fail.
 But she had her own uncertainty, and during the day the brahmins were passed on to ten people who all agonized over tiny transgressions like the Bodhisatta did.
 Their stories demonstrated just how diligently the people of Kuru followed the five virtues.

 - The Bodhisatta’s mother received two gifts, fine sandalwood perfume and a golden neckband, each worth one hundred thousand coins.
 She did not use either of these herself, so she passed them on to her daughters-in-law.
 Later she worried that she chose wrong and should have given the opposite gifts to each of the women.

 - The queen had once looked on the viceroy with lust during a royal procession around the city, but quickly regretted it and never acted on the urge.

 - The viceroy paid his respects to the king each evening.
 Sometimes he went home afterwards, and sometimes he spent the night in the palace.
 When it was the latter, his entourage would go home and come to get him in the morning.
-One time he intended to stay just a short while, but it started raining so he changed his mind and slept at the palace, and all of his attendants stayed up all night in the rain waiting for him to come out.
+One time he intended to stay at the palace just a short while, but it started raining so he changed his mind and slept at the palace.
+His attendants stayed up all night in the rain waiting for him to come out.
 The next morning when he saw them he felt terrible that his absentmindedness caused so many people so much discomfort.